 - To provide high-quality professional development opportunities for Florida public school teachers

-- To provide Florida K-12 public school students with experiences rooted in current Earth systems science research
+- To provide Florida K-12 public school students with experiences rooted in current Earth systems science research and science role models

 - K-12 teacher professional development & resources

-- Scientist classroom visits (in-person & virtual)
+- Scientist classroom visits